3.6 Employee Policies and Human Resources

 - Starting Pay: In Atlanta, we start cart slingers at $13/hour plus tips.

-- Progressive Pay Increases: Consider starting new slingers at $2 less than your base rate and increasing their pay after they successfully complete their Training Passport.
+- Progressive Pay Increases: Consider starting new slingers at $2 less than your base rate and increasing their pay after they successfully complete their Training or probationary period of your choosing.
 This provides a clear incentive for team members to complete their training and improves retention.

 Compliance Tips: